auth0/auth0-PHP/UPGRADE.md

 ### GetState replaced with new function

 In 7.x, `Auth0::getState` was a method for pulling the 'state' parameter from the query string or form submission body.
-This functionality has now been rolled into `Auth0::getRequestParameter()`, which is a generic for pulling any value from the query string or form submission body.
+This functionality has now been rolled into `Auth0::getRequestParameter()`, which is a generic method for pulling any value from the query string or form submission body.

-In 8.x, getState is now a convenience function which now returns the available token, access token, access token expiration timestamp, and refresh token (if available) when they are available from storage.
+In 8.x, getState is now a convenience function that now returns the available token, access token, access token expiration timestamp, and refresh token (if available) when they are available from storage.
 It also offers a new bool, accessTokenExpired, which you can more easily compare to decide if you need to renew or prompt to login back in.

 This essentially saves you the need for calling getIdToken(), getUser(), getAccessToken(), getRefreshToken() and getAccessTokenExpiration() separately.
 Also, unlike these functions, getState() will not throw an error if any of these are available, it will simply return a null value.
 Example usage: